 Should a difference arise between the University and the Association concerning the interpretation, application, or alleged violation of any of the terms of this Agreement that cannot be resolved as outlined above, the Association may choose to file a grievance.

 The Association is entitled to initiate a grievance in its own right or on behalf of a member.

 17.3 Grievance Timing and Procedure

-A grievance proceeding is initiated by a statement in writing to the Associate Vice-President, People and Resources (only), which sets out the substance of the grievance and indicates the provisions of the Agreement that are alleged to have been improperly interpreted, wrongly applied, or violated.
+A grievance proceeding is initiated by a statement in writing to the Associate Vice-President, Human Resources (only), which sets out the substance of the grievance and indicates the provisions of the Agreement that are alleged to have been improperly interpreted, wrongly applied, or violated.

 A statement of grievance must be filed within thirty (30) calendar days of when the grievor or Association knew or reasonably ought to have known of the alleged infraction.

 Written grievances shall be heard by the dean/administrative unit head or designate within thirty (30) calendar days of receiving the grievance.
 The dean/administrative unit head or designate will render a written decision within thirty (30) days of the date of the hearing.